alisw/alibuild/tutorial.markdown

     cd $HOME/alice
     aliBuild build AliPhysics

+Notice that aliBuild automatically takes care of dependencies, so you only need to specify the toplevel package.

 Depending on your setup, this should take between 30 minutes to 1 hour on reasonably modern hardware.
 If it takes more, you might want to read again the previous step and try to fix more warnings.